Exhaustive Series #3: Exhaust Configuration & Materials

 The Sounds that Take you Back

 Your motive for going down this journey with me and upgrading your exhaust may be different than my own.
 Maybe you're a power guy and you want that maximum horsepower to add a little get-up-n-go to your already sweet ride.
-Maybe your a competitive truck pull guy and need to maximize your torque to win that next big trophy.
-Or maybe your like me and you're chasing a dream--a memory, if you will--of a sound, a vibrating, masculine powerful growl.
+Maybe you're a competitive truck pull guy and need to maximize your torque to win that next big trophy.
+Or maybe you're like me and you're chasing a dream--a memory, if you will--of a sound, a vibrating, masculine powerful growl.
 For me, I was five when I first heard it.
 My dad was starting up his old Harley out in the garage.
 The noise blew me away.
 When he let me go for a ride with him, I knew right then I'd have to have one of these when I grow up.
 There's something primal about the exhaust rumble coming from a dragster or pickup truck.
 At least there used to be.
 Today's stock exhaust systems are designed to reign in that beast, and we, here at Midwest Aftermarket, want to help you unleash it.
 We'll cover all the various configurations and material questions in this article, plus wrap up with some talk about what you need to get that sound you crave.
 We've already told you that if you want max power gains, the complete overhaul is the best way to go if money is no option.
 We've discussed more economic options to get the best for your buck.
 But the resonance that calls you back--that animal exhaust noise that speaks of the life of your truck--we haven't forgotten that.
 We've just saved the best (at least in my humble opinion) for last.

 Bigger is Almost Always Better... to a Point